davidmoten/kool/README.md

 The Shakespear Plays Scrabble benchmark uses the following factories and operators: `of`, `from`, `chars`, `map`, `flatMap`, `collect`, `reduce`, `take`, `filter`.

 ## Checklist for new operators
-* wrap calls to `it.next()` with `Preconditions.checkNotNull`
+* use `it.nextChecked()` instead of `it.next()`
-* wrap calls to function parameters passed to operator with `Preconditions.checkNotNull`
+* wrap calls to function parameters passed to operator with `Preconditions.checkNotNull` where appropriate
-* dispose upstream iterables as soon as no longer required
+* dispose upstream iterables as soon as no longer required (but only if a call to dispose from downstream does not ensue immediately)
-* don't dispose upstream iterable as soon as hasNext returns true
 * set upstream iterable reference to null (to help gc) when no longer required